The Alvecote herd of pedigree Dexter cattle was named after the tiny Warwickshire village where it was founded

 produced a realistic amount of naturally sweet creamy milk and great tasting beef, the perfect size for the family freezer.

-Despite an increase in herd size over the years my cows remain more than just a number, they may look alike but each individual has their own personality and respond to their own name.
+My cows remain more than just a number, they may look alike but each individual has their own personality and respond to their own name.

 I truly believe that you only get out what you are prepared to put in;